jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 of memory management in the security domain.
 Anti-virus software is always resident in memory and serves as a sort of gatekeeper to memory and the kernel, but sometimes it seems to be over-zealous in performing this function.
+The standard advice on debugging and resolving these problems of course applies.

+- Google the problem and error messages, particularly noting Stack Overflow suggestions.
+- Read the Manual.
+- Review settings and confuigurations.
+- Check the logs.

-I brought a notebook a technician that was so slow in booting and performing tasks, that it was a big waste of time using it.
+I brought a notebook to a technician that was so slow in booting and performing tasks, that it was a big waste of time using it.
-Faced with such a situation I would usually just reinstall Windows, but all the technician did was uninstall the Avast anti-virus app and the problem was solved.
+Faced with such a situation I would usually just reinstall Windows, but all the technician did was *uninstall the Avast anti-virus software* and the problem was solved.
 The task manager also noted the excessive memory usage of this program.

 Recently, the Avast anti-virus